Delors/DJ/Readme.md

 ### 1. Download dictionaries
 Some of the available operations need well defined dictionaries as a foundation.
-These dictionaries need to be the `hunspell` dictionaries used by [libreoffice](https://github.com/LibreOffice/dictionaries) and need to be placed in the folder `dicts`.
+These dictionaries need to be `hunspell` dictionaries.
+Most operations rely on those used by [libreoffice](https://github.com/LibreOffice/dictionaries) and the dictionaries need to be placed in the folder `dicts`.

 ```sh
 mkdir dicts